Philippe E. Gautier, Catherine Vandepitte, and Jeff Gadsden

-- Indications: shoulder and upper arm surgery, surgery of the clavicle (combined with cervical plexus block)
+- Indications: Shoulder and upper arm surgery, surgery of the clavicle (combined with cervical plexus nerve block)

-- Transducer position: transverse on neck, 3–4 cm superior to clavicle, over external jugular vein (Figure 32B–1)
+- Transducer position: Transverse on the neck, 3–4 cm superior to the clavicle, over the external jugular vein

 - Local anesthetic: 7–15 mL

-US guidance allows for visualization of the spread of the LA and additional injections around the brachial plexus if needed to ensure adequate spread of local anesthetic, improving block success.
-The ability to visualize local anesthetic spread and to inject multiple aliquots also allows for a reduction in the volume of local anesthetic required to accomplish the block.1,2
+US guidance allows for visualization of the spread of the local anesthetic and additional injections around the brachial plexus if needed to ensure an adequate spread of local anesthetic, improving nerve block success.
+The ability to visualize local anesthetic spread and to inject multiple aliquots also allows for a reduction in the volume of local anesthetic required to accomplish the nerve block.

-The equipment needed for an interscalene brachial plexus block includes the following:
+The equipment needed for an interscalene brachial plexus nerve block includes the following:

-- Ultrasound machine with linear transducer (8–14 MHz), sterile sleeve, and gel
+- Ultrasound machine with a linear transducer (8–14 MHz), sterile sleeve, and gel

 LANDMARKS AND PATIENT POSITIONING

 Any position that allows for comfortable placement of the ultrasound transducer and needle advancement is appropriate.
 The nerve block is typically performed with the patient in a supine, beach chair, or semi-lateral decubitus position, with the patient’s head facing away from the side to be blocked (Figure 4).
 The latter position may prove more ergonomic, especially during an in-plane approach from the lateral side, in which the needle enters the skin at the posterolateral aspect of the neck.
 A slight elevation of the head of the bed is often more comfortable for the patient and allows for better drainage and less prominence of the neck veins.
 The patient should be asked to reach for the ipsilateral knee in order to lower the shoulder and provide more space for the nerve block performance.